 - While at least one piece of condemning evidence must be established beyond a reasonable doubt (aggravating evidence), factors that make the defendant’s guilt unclear (mitigating evidence) need not be proven to the same degree.
-Many jurors are simply are not aware of this difference in the nature of evidence.
+Many jurors are simply not aware of this difference in the nature of evidence.

-In cases like these, a Judge or Immigration officer may not provide mercy on the basis of reasonable discretion; however, the Governor of New York has created a panel to grant Pardons to those that show that they are able to rehabilitate themselves in order to avoid deportation by the Immigration Service.
+In cases like these, a Judge or Immigration officer may not provide mercy on the basis of reasonable discretion; however, the Governor of New York has created a panel to grant Pardons to those who show that they are able to rehabilitate themselves in order to avoid deportation by the Immigration Service.

-She had been on death row for over twenty years; however, an Arizona appeals judge threw the capital verdict out when it became clear that the aggravating evidence was suspect: in this instance, the issue was that the character of the prosecution’s key witness was dubious, a fact unknown to the jury.
+She had been on death row for over twenty years; however, an Arizona appeals judge threw the capital verdict out when it became clear that the aggravating evidence was suspect: In this instance, the issue was that the character of the prosecution’s key witness was dubious, a fact unknown to the jury.

-As this case demonstrates, if crucial evidence is found to come under suspicion—or if the initial grounds for choosing capital sentencing are shown to be unfounded—an appeals level judge can reverse a jury’s decision.
+As this case demonstrates, if crucial evidence is found to come under suspicion—or if the initial grounds for choosing capital sentencing are shown to be unfounded—an appeals-level judge can reverse a jury’s decision.